jitpack/jitpack.io/ANDROID.md

 # Android library builds

 Android SDK is available in the build environment and ANDROID_HOME variable is already set when the build starts.
+Builds are run with Java 7 by default.

 ## Gradle